jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 The difference is that the child is young and still has time to learn.
 In fact, it is expected that they don’t know and you have to teach them.
 An adult in this same situation not only doesn’t have time on their side, but they’re dealing with the compound effects of all their bad decisions.

-Decisions that were almost certainly made because they would not (or could not) realize that they’re responsible for how their lives turn out.&nbsp;
+Decisions that were almost certainly made because they would not (or could not) realize that they’re responsible for how their lives turn out.

 ## 4\.
 You know how to delay gratification